nymeria-io/nymeria.rb/README.md

 [![Gem Version](https://badge.fury.io/rb/nymeria.svg)](https://badge.fury.io/rb/nymeria)

-The official Ruby gem to interact with the Nymeria service and API.
+The official ruby gem to interact with the Nymeria service and API.

 Nymeria makes it easy to enrich data with contact information such as email addresses, phone numbers and social links.
+The ruby gem wraps Nymeria's [public API](https://www.nymeria.io/developers) so you don't have to.

 ![Nymeria makes finding contact details a breeze.](https://www.nymeria.io/assets/images/marquee.png)